 Anniston Museum of Natural History is committed to preserving the world around us through education, research, and ethical collection.
 If you are interested in donating to the Anniston Museum of Natural History, please see our Contribute page for contact information and guidelines.

 The Berman Museum uses history to engage, educate, and excite.
-Founded by Mr. and Mrs. Berman, this 6,000-piece collection of historical artifacts, weaponry, and art fascinates visitors from all over the world.
-The museum also houses a 1,000-piece Asian Art collection from the Foo family and much more.
+Founded by Mr. and Mrs. Berman, their 6,000-piece collection of historical artifacts, weaponry, and art fascinates visitors from all over the world.
+Over the past 25+ years, the collection has grown to over 10,000 pieces, including a 1,000-piece Asian art collection from the Foo family.

 Farley Lee Berman was born to two Lithuanian immigrants in Anniston, Alabama on September 9, 1910.
 After high school, Farley attended the University of Alabama and Emory University, earning a law degree.
 In 1934, he opened a law office in Atlanta, Georgia.